-Professor and Department Head of Geosciences, U of A
+Professor of Geosciences, U of A

-I am a Professor of Geosciences at the University of Arizona and Department Head.
+I am a Professor of Geosciences at the University of Arizona.
 I am interested in the interactions between tectonic processes and climate in shaping Earth's surface and paleoenvironments.
 I specialize in sedimentary geology, basin analysis, tectonics and thermochronology.
 I have worked extensively in the Andes, Pamir, Alps, Tibet, Nepal and Western North America.
 Some of the fundamental questions I seek to answer are: how does climate, over millions of years, affect erosion, deposition and paleoecology-paleobiology?
 How does tectonics interact with climate to form the highest topography on Earth?
 How are deep Earth's processes affecting crustal evolution?
 I am also interested in technique development and applications including multi dating and geochemistry of accessory minerals such as apatite.